foliant-docs/foliantcontrib.apireferences/README.md

 ## Commands and Endpoint Prefixes

 APIReferences treats the `command` part of your reference in a special way.
-While searching for it on the API website it will try to substitute the command place holder:
+While searching for it on the API website, it will try to substitute the command placeholder:

 - with and without leading slash (`/user/login` and `user/login`),
 - with and without endpoint prefix, if one is defined (`/api/v1/user/login` and `/user/login`).